george-language/glang/README.md

 ## Wanna Help Out?

-GLang is a growing pup — we’re always looking for contributors, testers, and idea-sharers.
-Check out [CONTRIBUTING.md](./CONTRIBUTING.md) or bark at us via Issues!
+GLang is a growing pup - contributors, testers, and idea-sharers like you can feed it!
+Check out [CONTRIBUTING.md](./CONTRIBUTING.md) or bark at us via Issues.

 ## License